 - Evaluate the view that democracy in the UK is suffering from a participation crisis - Evaluate how far the UK system of representative democracy remains in need of improvement - Evaluate the factors that determine the success of pressure groups in the UK - 'Judges, rather than politicians, are better able to protect and defend rights in the UK.'
-Analyse and evaluate this statement - Evaluate the extent to which pressure groups enhance democracy in the UK - Evaluate the various ways in which rights are protected in the UK - Evaluate the view that the UK Political system is no longer truly representative - Evaluate the extent to which the UK remains a genuine pluralist democracy - Evaluate the extent to which rights are effectively protected in the UK - Evaluate the view that representative democracy is superior to direct democracy - Evaluate the view that the UK Parliament is no longer a truly representative body - Evaluate the extent to which the UK is suffering from a democratic deficit - Evaluate the extent to which Pressure Groups undermine Representative Democracy as it operates in the UK - Evaluate the view that citizens can no longer feel confident that their rights in the UK secure and established - Evaluate the extent to which a pressure group's access to resources is the most important factor in determining its level of influence - Evaluate the extent to which individual human rights in the UK are having to be restricted to protect the rights of the wider community - Evaluate the extent to which the success of a pressure group depends upon the size of its membership - Evaluate the extent to which apathy and disillusionment explains low turnout at elections
+Analyse and evaluate this statement - Evaluate the extent to which pressure groups enhance democracy in the UK - Evaluate the various ways in which rights are protected in the UK - Evaluate the view that the UK Political system is no longer truly representative - Evaluate the extent to which the UK remains a genuine pluralist democracy - Evaluate the extent to which rights are effectively protected in the UK - Evaluate the view that representative democracy is superior to direct democracy - Evaluate the view that the UK Parliament is no longer a truly representative body - Evaluate the extent to which the UK is suffering from a democratic deficit - Evaluate the extent to which Pressure Groups undermine Representative Democracy as it operates in the UK - Evaluate the view that think-tanks, lobbyists and pressure groups have little impact on government decisions. - Evaluate the view that citizens can no longer feel confident that their rights in the UK secure and established - Evaluate the extent to which a pressure group's access to resources is the most important factor in determining its level of influence - Evaluate the extent to which individual human rights in the UK are having to be restricted to protect the rights of the wider community - Evaluate the extent to which the success of a pressure group depends upon the size of its membership - Evaluate the extent to which apathy and disillusionment explains low turnout at elections - Evaluate the view that the actions of pressure groups have been more significant than government legislation in defending and promoting rights in the UK.